Why am I so quiet?

 For many people, being quiet is a way of self-preservation “why am I so quiet?”.
 When you feel like people tend to misunderstand your words and intentions, it can be easier to remain silent than to constantly have to explain yourself.

-As a result, many people choose to keep their mouths shut most of the time, even in situations where they would otherwise feel comfortable speaking up.
 This is often seen as a sign of aloofness or introversion, but it could actually be a survival mechanism for those who feel like they are not being heard.

 its hard to make friends